OptiMixnet/OptiMix/README.md

 ## Description of Files in the Repository

-The artifact repository contains the following main files and directories:
+The artifact repository contains the following main files:

 -	`CLUSTER.py`: Clustering is the first step in LARMix [29], used for optimizing latency.